 Return to: School of Counseling

-- Apply sound ethical, legal, and business practices in the work of a mental health counselor.
+- Apply sound ethical, legal, and business practices in the work of a career counselor.

-- Implement counseling/prevention/intervention services related to mental health counseling.
+- Implement counseling/prevention/intervention services related to career counseling.

-- Promote diversity and advocacy as related to mental health counseling.
+- Promote diversity and advocacy as related to career counseling.

-- Employ various assessment techniques to appropriately intervene in meeting the needs of diverse clients.
+- Employ various assessment techniques to appropriately meet the career-related needs of diverse clientele.

-- Use evidence-based research literature to inform practice in meeting the needs of diverse clientele.
+- Use evidence-based research literature to inform practice in meeting the career-related needs of diverse clientele.

 Students will also be able to: